0xd3ba/among-llms/README.md

 while still allowing full keyboard-only navigation for terminal enthusiasts.

-If you are interested in keyboard-only navigation, check out the [documentation](docs) for a quick guide on navigating the interface and customizing hotkeys.
+If you are interested in keyboard-only navigation, check out the [documentation](docs) for a quick guide on navigating the interface and customizing keyboard bindings.
 Whether you’re a seasoned `vim` warrior or a terminal newbie, you can get comfortable with the Among LLMs interface in roughly two-three minutes.